saklani/nova/README.md

 # Supernova

-Supernova is an Ethereum Wallet SDK in Dart.
+Supernova is a Web3 library in Dart.

 # Getting Started